dfeeka/COMP_SEC_3OO_kainulainen/README.md

 COMP.SEC.300 Project - Password Manager
 =======================================

 This Python program is a basic local password manager created as a course project (COMP.SEC.300).
+Tested and implemented using Windows 11 and Python 3.9.

 General Description
 -